MeuhMeuhConcept/processor/README.md

 $chainProcessor; // We considere that this processors is already init with several processors

-$request; // We considere thath you already build the request
+$request; // We considere that you already build the request

 if ($chainProcessor->supports($request) { // Test if the processor can do the job
     $response = $chainProcessor->proccess($request); //Do the job
 }
 ```

-In fact you can directly tyr to do the job with a `ChainProcessor`.
+In fact you can directly try to do the job with a `ChainProcessor`.
 If the job can't be done the processor return a response with the special status code `Mmc\Processor\Component\ResponseStatusCode::NOT_IMPLEMENTED`.

 ### Use the __Response__